 Categories below 2% include celebrities and music.

 Although entertainment/character licensing dominates the overall licensing marketplace, one of the areas that will likely continue to grow is corporate brand licensing.
-Historical success in corporate brand licensing is not hard to find, but there are also numerous corporate entities that have not yet tapped into the true value of their brand.
+Historical success in corporate brand licensing is not hard to find on the sales forecast datasets, but there are also numerous corporate entities that have not yet tapped into the true value of their brand.

 Moreover, we would expect the celebrity brand category to also grow, although perhaps not rapidly, as celebrities continue to identify the untapped value in their personal brands and follow the path forged by Jessica Simpson (whose annual retail sales are reported to be around $1 billion).